vonderborch/ProjectTools/README.md

 This is my ~~[first](https://github.com/vonderborch/SolutionCreator)~~ ~~[second](https://github.com/vonderborch/Templater)~~ third attempt at this and has been rewritten from the ground up to have much less sphagetti code everywhere.

-# Default Templates Repo
+# Default Templates

-The default repo storing templates is: https://github.com/vonderborch/Templater-Templates
+The default location templates are stored is: https://github.com/vonderborch/ProjectTools/tree/main/Templates/TEMPLATES

+Other repos can be configured to be used as well by updating the config to point to the repo(s).
+Templates must be fairly close to the root of the repo (< 3 subfolders deep) for the app to find them, and the repo must be public (or you must have access to it).

 # Download
 The latest release is available on the releases page: https://github.com/vonderborch/ProjectTools/releases/latest